-Fall 2018
+Fall 2020

-I have reviewed the information from the Graduate Student Orientation and I understand that I must be familiar with the University's code of conduct as well as with the ethical guidelines of the American Psychological Association and the American Counseling Association.
-These guidelines are in my program manual.
+I understand that I must be familiar with the University's code of conduct as well as with the ethical guidelines of the American Psychological Association (APA) and the American Counseling Association (ACA).
 I understand that I must behave in a manner which is consistent with these codes and guidelines and that unethical behavior may result in failure of a course and/or in removal from the program.